kavia-common/construction-management-suite-39668-39680/backend_api/ASSETS_PLAID.md

 - PLAID_ENV (sandbox | development | production, default sandbox)
 - PLAID_HOST (override host, default based on PLAID_ENV)
 - APP_NAME (displayed in Link creation, defaults to "Construction Management Suite")

+Frontend-style env fallback:
+- REACT_APP_PLAID_CLIENT_ID
+- REACT_APP_PLAID_SECRET
+- REACT_APP_PLAID_ENV
+The backend automatically reads these if PLAID_* are not set, to prevent misconfiguration during integration testing.

+Host configuration:
+- With plaid-python >= 21, the SDK expects a Plaid Environment constant (Sandbox, Development, Production).
+The backend now maps PLAID_ENV to these constants when available to avoid runtime errors.
+If not available, it falls back to URL hosts.

 Endpoints (under /plaid):
 - POST /plaid/link/token/create